pgailinas/videoqa-representation-comparison/README.md

 ## Execution Notes

+* Each notebook begins with **Step 0**, which centralizes the notebook's user-configurable settings.
+Review these options before execution to select the desired experiment configuration, dataset scope, runtime behavior, and optional Google Drive write support.
-- Google Colab and Jupyter supported
+* Google Colab and Jupyter supported
-- Development and full-dataset execution modes
+* Development and full-dataset execution modes
-- GPU acceleration where appropriate
+* GPU acceleration where appropriate
-- Shared CLIP representations generated once and reused
+* Shared CLIP representations generated once and reused
-- Experiment-specific autoencoder artifacts stored by experiment
+* Experiment-specific autoencoder artifacts stored by experiment

 ## Documentation